v-ramesh/project-cleaningdata-coursera/README.md

 interest (related to mean and standard deviation) and can therefore be first safely removed (using the inbuilt R function *duplicated*).
 * We extract the first two columns and the remaining columns related to mean and standard deviation.
-For mean, I have chosen to include the mean values (given by names of the form mean()).
-The instructions are ambiguous on this front, and I have also chosen to include mean frequencies (given by names of the form meanFreq()).
-I do not want to include the averaged signals used in the angle() variables - these include the word Mean with an uppercase "M".
+For mean, I have chosen to extract the mean values (given by names of the form mean()) and mean frequencies (given by names of the form meanFreq()) - the project instructions seemed ambiguous on whether mean frequencies should be included or not.
+I do not, however, want to include the averaged signals used in the angle() variables - these include the word Mean with an uppercase "M".
 The columns of interest related to mean are therefore identified as those containing the substring "mean" without ignoring case.
-The standard deviation columsn are those that include the substring "std".
+The standard deviation columns are those that include the substring "std".

 ### Step 3: Descriptive Activity Names